 Friends You Meet At Work — Having work friends can definitely make you happier on the job.
 After all, the average person works 40+ hours and chances are, you spend more time with your colleagues than your friends and family each week.
-And make no mistake, you can make lasting friendships from those you have worked with throughout your career years.
+And make no mistake, you can make lasting friendships with those you have worked with throughout your career years.

 But… you must be mindful.
 Your co-workers and/or clients need to ‘earn’ the right to be a true friend.
 Remember one of the four traits of true friendship – trustworthiness?
 You will know with time, who you can trust and who you want to include in your life.

 Friendships in Later Life — As we age ‘gracefully’ as I say since I am… the older generation has the luxury of being more selective of who their true friends are.
 Yes, we have longtime friends from childhood all the way thru college and career.
-But because ‘time is more precious’ in these formidable years, we tend to gravitate to those who are ‘authentic’ and who makes one feel special and important.
+But because ‘time is more precious’ in these formidable years, we tend to gravitate to those who are ‘authentic’ and who make one feel special and important.
 In fact, it’s common that many older adults have just as many friends of the younger generation as they do of their own age group.

-In this regard, true friendship along these lines are more ‘give and take’ of imparting knowledge and wisdom and experiencing the ‘freshness and energy’ of youth.
+In this regard, true friendship along these lines is more ‘give and take’ of imparting knowledge and wisdom and experiencing the ‘freshness and energy’ of youth.
 Cross-generational friendships can be just as every bit rewarding as same-aged friends.

 The World Wide Web — I would be totally amiss if I didn’t include the impact of the evolution of technology involving the creation of new and dynamic type relationships.
 In fact, one may never leave the boundaries of their state, let alone their country, and become international friends with anyone in the world today.
 These social connections can build healthy relationships that can enrich our life.